 Breast health checkups

-We know that regular breast health checkups help detect breast cancer early.
-This includes breast self-exams, which you can do once a month in the privacy of your home in as few as 10 minutes.
+Breast self-exams, which you can do once a month in the privacy of your home.

-Women should visit their doctor once a year for a clinical breast exam.
-Your Woman’s doctor can help you decide how often you need a mammogram based on your personal and family history.
+Women should visit their doctor once a year for a clinical breast exam and to decide how often you need a mammogram based on your personal and family history.

 Are You a Cancer Survivor?